alessandrozamberletti/ansix9242004/README.md

 # IFSF Security Fields Processor

 Compute security fields for IFSF Host-to-Host Interface financial transaction messages under ANSI X9.24 version 2004 and ANSI X9.24 2009 encryption schemes.

-IFSF Host-to-Host standard in an adaption of ISO 8583, mainly devised for fuel payment transactions but also used in several other applications.
+IFSF Host-to-Host standard in an adaption of ISO 8583, mainly devised for fuel payment transactions, but also used in several other applications.

 The following fields can be calculated/parsed:
 - Personal Identification Number **DE-52**;